porterjamesj/resume/sections/recurse_facilitator.md

         (Mai, Liz) and three career facilitators (Sydney, Selomé, Laura), almost all of whom turned out to be excellent hires, staying at the company for multiple years, and making countless contributions to RC's success.
-Candidates who went through the hiring processes I designed consistently described them as the best interview experience they've ever had, praising our thoughtfulness, directness, transparency, and
+My work included defining our criteria for hiring someone, writing and sharing job postings, designing and conducting interviews to measure said criteria, and coordinating the rest of the companies efforts to conduct their interviews and make final decisions.
+Candidates who went through the hiring processes I designed consistently described them as the best interview experience they've ever had, praising our thoughtfulness, directness, transparency, and consistency.
-        consistency.
 I also helped or led onboarding for all of these people plus Alicia.
       - Designed, procured, built, and operated an [educational server cluster for the RC community](https://www.recurse.com/blog/126-heap-sponsors-rc-community-cluster),